bookwyrm-social/bookwyrm/README.md

 #### Editing a locale
 When you have a locale file, open the `django.po` in the directory for the language (for example, if you were adding German, `locale/de/LC_MESSAGES/django.po`.
 All the the text in the application will be shown in paired strings, with `msgid` as the original text, and `msgstr` as the translation (by default, this is set to an empty string, and will display the original text).

+Add your translations to the `msgstr` strings.
+As the messages in the application are updated, `gettext` will sometimes add best-guess fuzzy matched options for those translations.
+When a message is marked as fuzzy, it will not be used in the application, so be sure to remove it when you translate that line.

-Add you translations to the `msgstr` strings, and when you're ready, compile the locale by running:
+When you're done, compile the locale by running:

 ``` bash
 ./bw-dev compilemessages
 ```